Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Using-SpiraTeam-with-JIRA-5+.md

     - To pause synchronization, simply set the DataSync to *inactive* for the specific product (as explained in a section above).
     - Once synchronization is restarted, all previously mapped Jira IDs will remain intact and correctly linked.

+!!! info "Adding a new Project to an existing plugin"

+    If you already have an active Jira plugin syncing other Spira projects and want to add a new project to it:

+    - Go to the Data Sync configuration page in Spira.
+    - Find your Jira plugin in the list, select the new project from the dropdown, and click the arrow to open its mappings page.
+    - In the External Key field, enter the Jira project key followed by the `{full}` token.
+This tells the sync to pull all existing data for that project.
+For example: `DEMO{full}`

+    **Note:** You must manually remove the `{full}` token from the External Key after the first sync cycle completes.
+Go back to the mappings page and edit the field to contain only the project key (e.g. `DEMO`).

 ### Supported Artifacts

 !!! info "Supported Artifacts for Jira Synchronization"